UCF Knights quarterback status sill unknown - NewsBreak

 Related

-WINDERMERE, Fla. - Family and friends are mourning the loss of a soldier from Central Florida who died while training in north Georgia.
+Family and friends are mourning the loss of a soldier from Central Florida who died at training in north Georgia.
 Flags were lowered in Windermere and at Foundation Academy in Winter Garden in honor of 2nd Lt.
 Evan Fitzgibbon.
-Fitzgibbon and Staff Sergeant George Taber were killed...

 Video: Father kicked off Frontier plane from Orlando for letting child sit on lap during take-off